Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/OOPsGo.md

 # Is Go an object-oriented language?
 - Yes and no.
-- Although Go has types and methods and allows an object-oriented style of programming, there is no type hierarchy.
+- Although Go has types and methods and allows an object-oriented style of programming, [there is no type hierarchy](https://staff.fnwi.uva.nl/a.j.p.heck/Courses/JAVAcourse/ch3/s1.html).
-- The concept of “interface” in Go provides a different approach that we believe is easy to use and in some ways more general.
+- The concept of [interface](https://medium.com/@ubale.vikas9/interface-in-oops-6eae3731c242) in Go provides a different approach that we believe is easy to use and in some ways more general.
-- There are also ways to embed types in other types to provide something analogous—but not identical—to subclassing
+- There are also ways to embed types in other types to provide something analogous—but not identical—to subclassing.
+- Also, the lack of a type hierarchy makes [objects](https://www.techtarget.com/searchapparchitecture/definition/object-oriented-programming-OOP) in Go feel much more lightweight than in languages such as C++ or Java.

+# How do I get dynamic dispatch of methods?
+- The only way to have dynamically dispatched methods is through an interface.
+- Methods on a struct or any other concrete type are always resolved statically.

 # Why is there no type inheritance in Go?
 - Object-oriented programming, at least in the best-known languages, involves too much discussion of the relationships between types, relationships that often could be derived automatically.
 Go takes a different approach.
 - Rather than requiring the programmer to declare ahead of time that two types are related, in Go a type automatically satisfies any interface that specifies a subset of its methods.
 - Besides reducing the bookkeeping, this approach has real advantages.
-- Types can satisfy many interfaces at once, without the complexities of traditional multiple inheritance.
+- [Go types](TypesGo.md) can satisfy many interfaces at once, without the complexities of traditional multiple inheritance.
 - Interfaces can be very lightweight—an interface with one or even zero methods can express a useful concept.
 - Interfaces can be added after the fact if a new idea comes along or for testing—without annotating the original types.
 - Because there are no explicit relationships between types and interfaces, there is no type hierarchy to manage or discuss.
+- It takes some getting used to but this implicit style of type dependency is one of the most productive things about Go.

 ## Example